At PokerStars we strive to assist and protect players who are at risk of the potential negative effects of gambling.

 We offer you the option to set different Responsible Gaming limits to help you play responsibly.
 You can set these limits by following these instructions, depending on how you are accessing our services:

 Log in and go to ‘Account’ > ‘Responsible Gaming’

 Log in and select ‘More’ > ‘Tools’ > ‘Responsible Gaming’ i

 After logging in go to ‘Account’ > ‘Responsible Gaming Settings’

 We believe that you should be allowed to manage your own budget for playing online.
-We allow you to restrict your own weekly real money deposit limits.
+We allow you to restrict your own daily, weekly and monthly real money deposit and stake limits.
 Of course, those limits may be no higher than the ones we already have for your account.